-When people think of Mexico, images of turquoise water, white sand beaches and margaritas usually come to mind.
-But being on the west coast, Puerto Vallarta is much different than spots like Cancun and Cozumel which are on the Caribbean side.
-Instead, its beaches are golden, the water is a little rougher and chances are you’ll see more retirees than spring breakers, making it a fantastic place to get a dose of Mexican culture—along with a great tan.
-Here are some of the best things to do in Puerto Vallarta.
+Turquoise water, white sand beaches and margaritas usually come to mind when one thinks of Mexico, but the fun things to do in Puerto Vallarta are a bit different.
+Being on the west coast, its beaches are golden, the water is a little rougher and chances are you’ll see more retirees than spring breakers, which makes it a fantastic place to get a dose of Mexican culture compared to party places like Cancun.

-Another popular spot is the Malecon, a boardwalk that winds along the edge of the ocean.
+Another one of the top Puerto Vallarta attractions is the Malecon, a boardwalk that winds along the edge of the ocean.
 Not only are there lots of little shops, bars and restaurants to duck into, but it’s also lined with neat statues.

 Zip-lining excursions can be done on their own, or as part of a tour that include driving around the countryside, stopping for a tequila tasting, lunch and the canopy tour.
 Prices are around $70 per person for the full day.

 If you’re in the mood to get away from the beach and channel your inner outlaw, book this ATV Jungle Tour.
 Often combined with zip-lining, this excursion sees you hop on a quad and wind your way through little Mexican villages.

 Due to a lack of paved roads, it feels more like off-roading as you splash through puddles and speed along dusty pathways.
 Depending on who you book with, you may get to head out solo, or do it as part of a guided tour that includes cliff jumping, stops at waterfalls and lunch.

 Day trips from Puerto Vallarta:

 If you’re still looking for action, there are a number of tours in Puerto Vallarta including surfing, whale watching, scuba diving, deep sea fishing, snorkeling and boat tours which can be booked here: